gmc-code/PC-microbit-micropython/docs/sound/music.rst

 .. py:function:: music.play(notes, pin=pin0, wait=True, loop=False)

-    | Play the music.
+    | Play the notes.
-    | Music can be a string, such as 'c1:4', or a list of notes as strings, such as ['c', 'd', 'e']
+    | Notes can be a string, such as 'c1:4', or a list of notes as strings, such as ['c', 'd', 'e']
     | The duration and octave values are reset to their defaults (of 4 each) before the music is played.
     | Octaves start on the note "C".
     | The output pin can be used to override the default pin0. pin=None prevents sounds from being played.